FAQ

 Why are you running for governor?

 I am running because Red & Blue teams are not getting the job done.
-I am running so that there is a choice on the ballot for ecologists and other voters who care about our planet, the one and only habitable planet in the universe.
+I am running so that there is a choice on the ballot for ecologists and other voters who care about our planet, the one and only habitable planet in the known universe.

 And sprawl continues to chew up Vermont's open space -- farmland and forest that is much easier to preserve than restore.

 Red & Blue teams play ping pong for political power using the same rhetoric: ‘climate crisis’, ‘housing crisis’, ‘demographic crisis’, etc. Both teams lose the ball.
-Vermont needs to break out of that game and echo chamber, to think differently about its problems and opportunities.
+Vermont needs to break out of that game and political echo chamber, to think differently about its problems and opportunities.
 I am running to change the language and ideas of the political debate, to expand our ways of thinking and approaches to problem solving.

 Why should we vote for you?